open-mmlab/mmdetection/docs/en/user_guides/inference.md

 ## Multi-modal algorithm inference demo and evaluation

 As multimodal vision algorithms continue to evolve, MMDetection has also supported such algorithms.
 This section demonstrates how to use the demo and eval scripts corresponding to multimodal algorithms using the GLIP algorithm and model as the example.
+Moreover, MMDetection integrated a [gradio_demo project](../../../projects/gradio_demo/), which allows developers to quickly play with all image input tasks in MMDetection on their local devices.
+Check the [document](../../../projects/gradio_demo/README.md) for more details.

 ### Preparation